2018 Swedish general election: Government formation

 The election resulted in a hung parliament, with the red-green and centre-right coalitions each holding about 40% of the seats, and the Sweden Democrats holding the remainder.

 Prime Minister Stefan Löfven lost the motion of no confidence against him and his cabinet on 25 September 2018, with 142 members of parliament voting to retain Löfven's cabinet and 204 voting against.
 This triggered a constitutional procedure wherein the Riksdag is given four chances to vote on a new Prime Minister.
 If the Riksdag failed all four attempts to elect a new Prime Minister, a snap election would be mandatory.

 Party negotiations for forming a new government commenced on 27 September, but the deadlock remained as neither Löfven nor Kristersson could construct a stable coalition.
-On 14 November, Kristersson was formally nominated as PM, but lost the confidence vote when the Center and Liberal parties refused to back him, as they were unwilling to work in a government that relied on the Sweden Democrats.
+On 14 November, Kristersson was formally nominated as PM, but lost the confidence vote when the Centre and Liberal parties refused to back him, as they were unwilling to work in a government that relied on the Sweden Democrats.
 The vote was historical, as it was the first time a candidate for Prime Minister was rejected by the Riksdag since the abolition of the bicameral legislature in 1971.

 After continued, unfruitful negotiations, Speaker Norlén nominated Löfven to be re-appointed Prime Minister on 12 December.
-Though the Center and Liberal parties were initially willing to work with him in securing a coalition, talks broke down days before the vote due to disagreements with the budget, and thus Löfven too lost his confidence vote two days later.
+Though the Centre and Liberal parties were initially willing to work with him in securing a coalition, talks broke down days before the vote due to disagreements with the budget, and thus Löfven too lost his confidence vote two days later.
 On the same day that Löfven was nominated, the Riksdag rejected the caretaker government's provisional budget, and instead passed a competing budget designed by the Moderates and Christian Democrats.

 Norlén stated after the vote that he would restart negotiations between the parties, while at the same time preparing for the possibility of a snap election.
 Norlén then created a finalized timeline for forming a government, and urged Kristersson and Löfven to find a compromise.
-Without nominating a new candidate, he set the next vote for a Prime Minister initially for 16 January (but later postponed to 18 January owing to differences between the Social Democrats and the Left Party), and a final vote on 23 January if the first vote would fail.
+Without nominating a new candidate, he set the next vote for a prime minister initially for 16 January (but later postponed to 18 January owing to differences between the Social Democrats and the Left Party), and a final vote on 23 January if the first vote would fail.
 If neither vote had succeeded, a snap election would have been called immediately, scheduled to take place on 21 April.

 On 11 January 2019, a deal was struck between the Social Democrats, the Greens, the Centre Party, and the Liberals to allow Löfven to continue governing.
 However, over the next few days, senior officials of the Left Party expressed concern and were leaning towards voting against the proposed government and instead called on Löfven to continue negotiations with them.
 On 16 January, Sjöstedt agreed to abstain from voting against Löfven.
 On 18 January, Löfven was formally reelected with 192 yes votes and abstentions.